 Because negative emotions produce high levels of cortisol, and high levels of cortisol are associated with excessive brain activity and reduced cognition.

-Frequent exposure to high cortisol levels, induced by prolonged periods of stress, can actually cause your brain to prematurely age .
-Along with ageing of the brain comes a natural decline in memory, emotional regulation and cognitive function.
+Frequent exposure to high cortisol levels, induced by prolonged periods of stress, can actually cause your brain to prematurely age.
+Along with the ageing of the brain comes a natural decline in memory, emotional regulation and cognitive function.

-Therefore, it is safe to say, that by practicing tapping to reduce your cortisol levels, you will have a better quality of life during your recovery from addiction.
+Therefore, it is safe to say, that by practising tapping to reduce your cortisol levels, you will have a better quality of life during your recovery from addiction.

 EFT - Tapping therapy can help to reduce chronic pain